gingi/iris/README.md

         node app

 ## Library Deployment
-The JavaScript libraries are managed in separate module files using [RequireJS](http://requirejs.org), but they can be packaged into a single library that can be dropped into any page.
+The JavaScript libraries are managed in separate module files using [RequireJS][requirejs], but they can be packaged into a single library that can be dropped into any page.
 To build that library, run

     make dist